coohom/cloud-docs/src/examples/semantic_segmentation.md

 of the transform component to randomly move cameras, and use the output component to write out corner positions and camera parameters. -->
-TBD.
-In this example, we show the domain randomization ability of the MINERVAS system.
+In this example, we generate semantic labels and show the domain randomization ability of the MINERVAS system.

+First, in the Entity Process Stage we filter out cameras in the rooms which do not has more than 4 furniture using `CameraFilter`.
+For each camera, we set the camera model as `panoramar` and the resolution of the image to 640 * 480 in class `CameraSetting`.

+We then utilize the system's ability for domain randomization to generate data.
+Specifically, we randomize room layout in the Scene Process Stage using `FurnitureLayoutSampler`.
+Then, we randomize material, model and camera in the Entity Process Stage using `EntityRandomizer`.

+In the Pixel Process Stage, we generate semantic label with NYUv2 40 label set as shown in `SemanticOutput` class.

 ```python
 from ksecs.ECS.processors.entity_processor import EntityProcessor